 Our thinking is still motivated by the same primordial instincts for survival, and this creates a huge amount of stress, but now, for most of us, particularly in the developed countries, the stress has become far more intellectual.
 We no longer simply compete for physical survival, we now compete on many levels; physically, socially and economically.
-The mind responds to this by seeking the needs it associates with safety and success, which appear to the ego as self-interest and the desire for control.
+The mind responds to this by seeking that which it associates with safety and success, which are of course predominantly self-interested.
 This mutates into selfishness, and a desire for power.
 Along with this intense self-focus an inflated ego-identification can develop, and then, because ultimately our life situation, physical body and beliefs are essentially fragile in this totally unpredictable life, there builds a continuous underlying fear of failure or loss.
 This creates doubt and confusion, leading to irrational beliefs and an ever-more reactive mind response - all contributing to mental disorder.

-The ego's priority for many in modern society and the workplace has been placed on intellectual superiority - thinking and the intellect.
+The priority for many in modern society has been placed on intellectual superiority.
 We have, as a result, lost touch with our intuitive natural inner voice.